panzerdp/dmitripavlutin.com/content/posts/2016-10-25-swift-underscore/index.md

 ---
-title: "Useful details about underscore keyword in Swift"
+title: "Useful Details About Underscore Keyword in Swift"
 description: "The underscore keyword `_` is used to skip providing unnecessary details in Swift.
 See all its use cases in details and explanatory examples."
 published: "2016-10-25"
 modified: "2016-10-25"